AC Series Motor / Universal Motor

 We call AC series motors Universal Motors because they are electric motors that operate in either AC or DC power at the same speed and output, and they can also work as generators.
 Besides, the universal motor is a modified DC series motor.

-What does this mean; it means that we modify the DC series motor to be able to work in AC single-phase supply.
+What does this mean; it means that we modify the DC series motor to work in an AC single-phase supply.
 This modification includes the following as:

-- We use a few turns series field windings so the reluctance of the field winding reduces; By that way, the voltage drop across the field windings and the power factor improved.
+- We use a few turns series field windings, so the field winding’s reluctance reduces; By that way, the voltage drop across the field windings and the power factor improved.

 - Also, a low reluctance magnetic circuit is used to obtain a high field flux.

 - A high resistance lead that connects the coils and the commutator segments are used to eliminate possible sparking.
 The spark is produced between the brushes and the commutator when the motor works on an AC supply.

 It’s important to know that small universal motors’ relative efficiency is about 30%, and one of the largest motors is about 70-75%.

 Before we search for AC motors’ characteristics and operation, it is important to know where we use the series motor.
 AC motor has a high starting torque, which is cheap so that we can find it in many industrial and domestic applications as: